apache/camel-website/content/blog/2023/05/camel-4-performance-improvements/index.md

 # Unveiling Performance Insights

-Our investigation highlighted a significant concern related to the instructions per second (IPS) when utilizing the disruptor component in earlier versions of Camel (e.g., Camel 3.14, 3.18, and 3.20).
-Notably, we observed IPS values of approximately 0.71, 0.81, and 0.77, respectively.
+Our investigation highlighted a significant concern related to the instructions per cycle (IPC) when utilizing the disruptor component in earlier versions of Camel (e.g., Camel 3.14, 3.18, and 3.20).
+Notably, we observed IPC values of approximately 0.71, 0.81, and 0.77, respectively.
 These numbers indicated a performance bottleneck where the CPU experienced delays due to memory I/O.

 To delve deeper, we employed the [type-pollution-agent](https://github.com/RedHatPerf/type-pollution-agent), which successfully generated a comprehensive report detailing the affected conversions.
 This report [validated](https://issues.apache.org/jira/browse/CAMEL-19058) our suspicions and [emphasized the need](https://issues.apache.org/jira/browse/CAMEL-19060) for immediate attention to overcome the performance [barriers](https://issues.apache.org/jira/browse/CAMEL-19319).
 Notably, we discovered that the `Exchange`, `CamelContext`, and `Message` were among the critical elements affected by this performance issue.